 Marina Cay is an 8 acre flower covered island nestled in a calm, sheltered, warm-watered lagoon.
 Ideally suited for families with young children and with an interesting history since the author Robb White settled here in 1937.

 Peter Island offers a spectacular beach and snorkelling at Deadman’s Bay, while watching out for Green Sea Turtles.
 Dive the famous Wreck of the Rhone, join in with the moko jumbi dancers on stilts, listen to the steel bands or visit a luxury resort.
 The 720 hectare island is the largest private island in the BVI.

-BVI yachts have all of the ingredients for a perfect sailing vacation holiday with picture perfect beaches with crystal clear waters ideal for snorkelling and diving, extraordinary rock formations and a great selection of laid-back bars and restaurants, making this an excellent family-friendly location.
+Yacht Charters in the BVI have all of the ingredients for a perfect sailing vacation holiday with picture perfect beaches with crystal clear waters ideal for snorkelling and diving, extraordinary rock formations and a great selection of laid-back bars and restaurants, making this an excellent family-friendly location.

-The best time for BVI Yachts are from September to November before the crushing crowds of the winter holidays.
+The best time for Yacht Charters in the BVI are from September to November before the crushing crowds of the winter holidays.
 Divers should plan a trip for winter or spring as summer is the worst time for visibility underwater.
 Most North Americans and Europeans travel to the Islands from December to April, making this period the peak tourist season.
 The rainy season, September to November, are not really very wet but try to avoid the ‘hurricane months’ – July to October.